kluo/edx-documentation/en_us/course_authors/source/running_course/course_answers.rst

 **Why are some problems missing from this report?
 The ones that are missing do have the problem types listed under** :ref:`Review_Answers`.

-This report includes only problems that at least one student has answered since early March 2014.
-For those problems, this report only includes activity that occurred after October 2013.
+This report includes only problems that at least one student has answered since March 6, 2014.
+For those problems, this report only includes activity that occurred after October 23, 2013.

 **Why don't I see an AnswerValue for some of my problems?**

-For checkboxes and multiple choice problems, the answer choices actually selected by a student after early March 2014 display as described in the previous answer.
-Answer choices selected by at least one student after October 2013, but not selected since early March 2014, are included on the report but do not include an **AnswerValue**.
+For checkboxes and multiple choice problems, the answer choices actually selected by a student after March 6, 2014 display as described in the previous answer.
+Answer choices selected by at least one student after October 23, 2013, but not selected since March 6, 2014, are included on the report but do not include an **AnswerValue**.
 The **ValueID** does display the internal identifiers, such as choice_1 and choice_2, for those answers.